 To go vs. to go out

-This is why in this post, we’re going to focus on their conjugation in the present tense and we’re going to see some examples so that you can get familiarised with them.
+In this post, we’re going to focus on the verbs uscire and andare conjugation in the present tense, and we’re going to see some examples so that you can get familiarized with them.

 Let’s quickly have a look at two examples: